Jeremy-96/cash/README.md

 make cash
 ```

-You can see a new file in the folder project called cash.
+You can see a new file in the folder project called ***cash***.
 This is an execution file that will allow the program to run, but don't worry about this file.
 ***After each modifications do this command, she's update your new mario file executor***

 ### **Usage**